Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Although it might sound surprising, it is relatively common to have a disturbing or immoral thought, impulse or urge — regardless of OCD diagnosis.
 The difference is, for people without OCD, these thoughts tend to last only a few seconds and don’t cause significant distress.
 A person may be driving and suddenly think to themselves, “What would happen if I drove off this bridge?”
 But they’ll shortly dismiss the idea and move on.

 For someone with pure OCD, these intrusive thoughts can be frequent and highly distressing.
 They will identify with this thought and feel convinced it reveals something about who they are as a human being.
-They might think, “I just had a thought of harming someone — that means I must be a violent person.”
+They might think, “I just had a dream about harming someone — that means I must be a violent person.”

 Examples of pure OCD obsessions